Funding Circle raises $150 million, aims to be top UK lender to SMEs

 "I would expect us within a relatively short period of time to become the largest net new lender to small business in the UK, within 2 years I would say," he told Reuters.

-Funding Circle also said it had appointed David Yu, former chief executive of Betfair, the world's largest betting exchange, as chief product officer.
+Funding Circle also said it had appointed David Yu, former chief executive of Betfair (BETF.L), the world's largest betting exchange, as chief product officer.

 The company has now raised $288 million in equity funding since its launch.
 Existing investors include Index Ventures, known for backing online video-chat service Skype in its early stages.